mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 "3PL" is the shorthand term for a third-party logistics provider.
 A 3PL vendor serves as a warehouse and fulfillment center for other businesses.
 Basically, they store my products, and when an order comes in, we forward it to our 3PL vendor, they pick it off the shelves, pack it, and send it to the customer.

+TinyPilot has always done fulfillment in-house, but we're reaching the point where that no longer makes sense, and I'm evaluating 3PL vendors to take over the fulfillment end.

 ### My ideal 3PL vendor

 There's a wide spectrum of options for 3PL vendors.
 At one end is the giant corporate machine vendors like Amazon FBA.
 Those vendors are probably good if you have thousands of products and hundreds of daily orders.
-They're also faceless and highly automated, so you have to adapt exactly to their processes.
+But they're impersonal and highly automated, so you have to adapt exactly to their processes.

 I've heard horror stories from other founders who used Amazon FBA and saw Amazon discard huge amounts of their inventory without justification or freeze $100k+ in funds for months.
 So, Amazon is the exact opposite of what I want in a 3PL vendor.

 At the other end of the spectrum are the "mom and pop" 3PL vendors who have dozens to hundreds of customers and only one or two warehouses.
-I was hoping to find a vendor like this, where they These were the vendors I wanted to find when I started my search, and I'm
+I was hoping to find a vendor like this, where they can offer some flexibility as things evolve at TinyPilot.

 ### How I found 3PL vendors